okmatija/Puck/plan.md

+A pong game to play at work in breaks

 # General

 [x] Add a basic menu
+[ ] Add a restart button
+[ ] Options to have the window always on top
 [ ] Add an option to toggle the ball type

 [ ] Add an option to toggle the paddle type
 [ ] Add an option to set the level/obstruction type
 [ ] Add an option to set the socket address (aka ip_address:port_number)

+# Payment

+[ ] $1.00 purchase cost, 2 invites per purchase? with some fraction to charity. $0.25 per invite after that?
+[ ] Database for user accounts etc

 # Sound